caydincleland/ENGG680_2025_Fall_group8Fork/Project/README.txt

 This README is a general overview of our group 8 final project in ENGG 680.
-Group members are
+Group members are: Caydin Cleland:30162848, Chethan Karthikeya Sundharesh: 30273252 Sepehr Akhiani: 30265830 Ramtin Chelongarian: 30263429
-# Disease Prediction System
+#System
 A machine learning-based disease prediction system that uses patient symptoms to predict potential diseases and recommend nearby clinics with appropriate medications.

 ## Overview